-Before the feasting, there’s the fasting… And we’ve got a list of everything you need to know about Ramadan and Hari Raya Puasa.
+Before the feasting, there’s the fasting… And we’ve got a list of everything you need to know about the holiday celebrated by Muslims worldwide.

-Hari Raya Puasa is an integral part of Singapore culture, and it’s a time for Muslims to focus on familial bonds.
+Hari Raya Puasa (or also known as Eid al-Fitri) is an integral part of Islam culture.
+It’s a time for Muslims to focus on alms-giving and familial bonds.
 But before we get to the good food and celebrations, there is first a month of abstinence known as Ramadan.
 Get yourself clued in with these…

 What is Ramadan?

 It is the ninth month in the Islamic calendar and a period of fasting prior to the Hari Raya Puasa festivities.
 Ramadan also is one of the Five Pillars of the Islamic faith.

 During Ramadan (this year, it will last from 12 April to 12 May 2021), the Muslim community refrains from eating or drinking from dawn until dusk.
 The fasting is meant to bring Muslims closer to God by detaching themselves from worldly pleasures, as well as to remind them of the suffering of those less fortunate.
 It’s also a time for physical and spiritual discipline and charity, and is considered to be an auspicious month for Muslims.